hllibrkaya/genre_analysis/README.md

 ## Methods

-- A backoff-retry strategy was implemented for avoiding API request rejections.- Correlation's were observed
+- A backoff-retry strategy was implemented for avoiding API request rejections.
+- Correlation's were observed
 - Audio features extracted from songs with Python's librosa library
 - Dataset normalized
 - GLSPCA method applied for feature selection